Meningococcal reference unit: user manual

 Other specimens from normally sterile sites (for example tissue samples or blocks) may be examined after prior consultation with the MRU.
 They are not currently considered a routine investigation as they require bespoke manual processing with concomitant increases in turnaround time.
 The results from such samples should be considered ‘unvalidated’ and interpreted as such.

-Blood culture bottle fluid (from automated culture detection systems) can be tested but it must be aliquoted and submitted in a 2 mL screw capped microtube or similar.
+Blood culture bottle fluid (from automated culture detection systems) can be tested.
+Please do not send the original blood culture bottle.
+It must be aliquoted and submitted in a screw capped microtube or similar.

 Repeat or additional testing